cs264sp25-homework/team-05/PROPOSAL.md

 1. Allow the AI bot to schedule group meetings, having the assistant read the schedules of multiple people in a group and suggesting a time to meet.
 If everyone accepts the suggestion, it will get added to their calendars.
    - Prompt AI to fetch current user and other people within the group's schedules and parse for conflicts.
 Suggest time(s) for a meeting to be sent as an invite to the group members
 2. Start Ollama and Gemini integration
-   -Frontend/UI: Settings option to alternate between Ollama, Gemini, and OpenAI integration
+   - Frontend/UI: Settings option to alternate between Ollama, Gemini, and OpenAI integration
    - Create logic for Ollama and Gemini to handle the same tasks as OpenAI
-3. Event/task tags
+3. Add event/task tags
-    -UI design to add tags to event/tasks
+    - UI design to add tags to event/tasks
-    -Database to store events/tasks by tags
+    - Database to store events/tasks by tags
-    -Allow users to add, edit, delete tags
+    - Allow users to add, edit, delete tags

 Deliverables:
 - Build foundation for Ollama and Gemini integration